andrasq/node-qbuffer/Readme.md

 ### buf.setEncoding( encoding )

 Specify how to encode the returned bytes, eg 'utf8' or 'base64'.
-Specifyng an encoding will cause strings to be read from the QBuffer.
-The default, an encoding value of null, returns Buffer objects instead of strings.
+Setting an encoding will cause strings to be read from the QBuffer.
+To clear the encoding in effect setEncoding to null.
+The default is null, to return Buffer objects.

+The setEncoding conversion in effect is used both for reading and when data is written to the buffer.
+The default encoding can be overridden call by call in read() and write().

-### buf.write( data [,encoding] [,callback] )
+### buf.write( data [,encoding] [,callback(err, nbytes)] )

 Append data to the buffer.
 The data may be provided either as a string or in a Buffer.
+Strings are converted to bytes using the given encoding or that specified by setEncoding.

+Returns true if ready to buffer more data, false once highWaterMark has been reached to throttle the input.
 The callback, if specified, will be called with the count of bytes (not characters) appended.

 Todo